fo60213/vimrc/README.md

 2. Install ~/.vimrc and ~/.gvimrc

         $ ./install-vimrc.sh

-3. (Optional, if you want Command-T) Compile the Command-T plugin

-        $ cd .vim/bundle/command-t/ruby/command-t
-        $ ruby extconf.rb
-        $ make

 UPGRADE PLUGIN BUNDLES
 ----------------------

 All plugins (except vim-latex) were checked out as git submodules, which can be upgraded with `git pull`.
-For example, to upgrade Command-T
+For example, to upgrade Nerd Tree

-     $ cd ~/.vim/bundle/command-t
+     $ cd ~/.vim/bundle/nerdtree
      $ git pull

 HOW TO USE